 Bottle Brushes Bottle Holder

 Tap water, spring water, and most other filtered bottled waters are not good enough for chins.
-Buy reverse osmosis (R/O) or distilled water in gallon jugs or use a water filter.
+Buy watewr filtered by reverse osmosis (R/O) in gallon jugs or use a faucet water filter.
 The PUR 3 filter attaches to your tap and works well.
 It will remove most harmful contaminants, including giardia (a common parasite) except for chlorine and floride.
 While the PUR 3 is good enough, we use a second filter - a Brita pitcher - to reduce the amount of chlorine.
 NEW: The Brita Faucet Filtration systems Model FF-100 and OPFF-100 remove microbiological cryptosporidium and giardia as well as many contminants.
 These systems are also acceptable sources of water.

 The hay you will be using the most of is Western Timothy grass hay and Orchard Grass hay.
 We feed about 80% timmy with a small amount of orchard grass added to the daily handfull(s).
 Nothing except air is more important than hay for chins.
 Unlimited amounts of clean hay should always be available.
 Other grass hays are good for adding variety: orchard grass and botanical hay are two.
 All are available from Oxbow.
-If you need to order hay, the best bet is KMS Hayloft.
+If you need to order hay, the best bet is KMS Hayloft or Small Pet Select.
 Their hay is of the highest quality and freshness.
-We keep their third cut (crop) western timothy on hand for those chins that are too picky, for whatever reason.
 Other fair to excellent brands of western timothy are Alfalfa King, American Pet Diner, Zupreme.
 I have found Kay Tee hay to be poor quality.
 One chin will go through a 40 oz bag of western timmothy and a 15 oz bag of Orchard Grass per month.
 You will have a lot of wastage in the feeding and at the bottom of the bag.
 Hay is cheap.
 Buying Oxbow Western Timothy in 9 lb boxes is more economical.
 Never run out of hay.
 It is essential to the their good health and survival.